Set up and sound check

 Keeping the noise down

-As a rough guide, our PA works at around 95dB, which is normally fine, but do check with your venue.
+As a rough guide, our PA works at around 95dB, which is normally fine (for up to 8 hours), but do check with your venue.
 We will set our levels to be compliant when we sound check.
+Check out the Decibel Pro article for more info.

 If you have an issue with noise levels, then consider having a Silent Ceilidh – it’s weird but great fun!
 There is no PA, the band plays acoustically and your guests wear headphones.
 The sound quality is wonderful.
 Very strange for anyone watching!
 Suitable for both indoor and outdoor functions.
 Please call us if this is an option for you.

 This is a challenge!
 Check with the venue that they have adequate air conditioning as your guests generally get very warm!
-Opening windows and doors is not always possible because that would let the sound out and disturb neighbours.
+Opening windows and doors is not always an option because that would let the sound out and disturb neighbours.

 The band will need a minimum of 1m per musician width and 2m depth.
 For example, a 3-piece + caller will require a ‘stage’ area of 4m wide and 2m deep.
 This does not include space for the PA speakers and stands, the placement of which we can be reasonably flexible.